Predictive variational inference: Learn the predictively optimal posterior distribution: Experiments

 \subsection{Likelihood-free cryoEM inference}

 Inferring the structures of proteins is a challenging problem for computational biology.
 With the technique of cryo-electron microscopy \citep[cryoEM,][]{nogales2016development, singer2020computational}, scientists obtain a large collection of 2D protein images.
-Recently, \citet{dingeldein2024amortized} have used SBI to analyze cryoEM images: The parameter of interest $\theta$ represents the protein structure, the sampling model of images follows $\y=f(\theta, \EE)$, where $\EE\sim p^{\mathrm{noise}}(\cdot)$ represent other nuisance parameters (rotations, translations, and measurement errors).
-The simulator is differentiable, but the likelihood $p(\y|\theta)$ is intractable because it is hard to integrate all nuisance parameters.
+Recently, \citet{dingeldein2024amortized} used SBI to analyze cryoEM images.
+The parameter of interest $\theta$ represents the protein structure, the sampling model of images follows $\y=f(\theta, \EE)$, where $\EE\sim p^{\mathrm{noise}}(\cdot)$ represents other nuisance parameters (rotations, translations, and measurement errors).
+The simulator is differentiable, but the likelihood $p(\y|\theta)$ is intractable because it is difficult to integrate all parameters.
 Moreover, the protein structure $\theta$ is not one single fixed truth across all images: the proteins were distributed via their free energy distribution when they were frozen.
-Due to the computation challenge, this protein dynamic is not fully addressed in past works, which only attempt to approximate the exact but overconfident Bayes posterior $\theta |\y$ even when the image sample size $N$ is big.
-We use CRPS-equipped PVI to find the optimal $\phi$, such that the simulations from $\int_\Theta p(y|\theta)q_{\phi}(\theta)d\theta$ match the observed images as close as possible under the CRPS metric.
-It is computationally efficient as it does not need likelihood evaluations or expensive prior simulations.
+Due to computational challenges, this protein dynamic is not fully addressed in past works, which only attempt to approximate the exact but overconfident Bayes posterior $\theta |\y$ even when the image sample size $N$ is big.
+We use CRPS-equipped PVI to find an optimal $\phi$, such that the simulations from $\int_\Theta p(y|\theta)q_{\phi}(\theta)d\theta$ match the observed images as close as possible under the CRPS metric.
+This approach is computationally efficient as it does not need likelihood evaluations or expensive prior simulations.
 The learning of the $\theta$-distribution is effectively nonparametric as we use a normalizing flow.